nmattei/cmps3140/_projects/project5.md

 * (10 Points) *Question 7: Epsilon Greedy.* You have implemented the epsilon greedy action selection algorithm and it is correct, general, and passes the required tests.
 * (5 Points) *Question 8: Bridge Crossing Revisited.* You have found a setting to the parameters that evokes the requested behavior.
 You have discussed the results satisfactorily in the discussion part.
 * (5 Points) *Question 9: Q-Learning and Pacman.* You have implemented Q-Learning for Pacman and can reliably win on the small boards.
-* (20 Points) *Question 10 BONUS: Approximate Q-Learning.* You have implemented approximate Q-learning and passed all the required tests.
+* **BONUS BONUS (20 Points)** *Question 10: Approximate Q-Learning.* You have implemented approximate Q-learning and passed all the required tests.
 Congrats, you now have a fast, efficient, self-teaching Pacman (and 20 bonus points)!
 * (20 Points) *Written Portion.* Several of the questions ask you to investigate the behavior of the algorithms in various settings.
 Include a file with **~1-2 paragraph** answers to the following questions.
 Even if you are not able to complete the code, you may be able to discuss some of these questions and the response you should expect.
 	* Question 2: Discuss what you tried to get the optimal policy to cross the bridge.
 Why did this work?
 Could you have done something else?
 	* Question 3: For each of the 5 policies you set, discuss each.
 Why did these values work?
 What did you try that did not?